Name: Dave Dalton

-The Supporters Trust has been treated poorly and with contempt by both past and current owners and as a result we have a lot of work to do in order to become stronger and more unified to enable us to properly represent the Swans supporters again.
-I believe I have the qualities to help make this happen.
+The Supporters Trust has not been treated seriously (or fairly) by either past or current owners and as a result we have a lot of work to do in order to become stronger and more unified so we can aim to properly represent the Swans supporters again.

 Trust Board Responsibilities: Towards the end of my first term as a co-opted Trust Board member I became far more involved in ways to improve the huge range of communication responsibilities within the Trust.
 I felt this was an area that had been neglected in recent times causing fans like myself to feel distant and apathetic.
 This needs to change as without the backing of supporters the Trust simply cannot function as intended.